How IAG’s Michelle Klein reinvented 'the help company' with Accenture Song

 “A couple of the creatives and design people who live in the US happen to be Australian and we pulled them in to help us with specific issues like simple communication or design.”

-Klein said it's important for everyone from the CEO to be empathetic, vulnerable and supportive.
+Klein said it's important for everyone from the CEO to the frontline to be empathetic, vulnerable and supportive.

 “You can't ask a customer what they need because they won't know but at the same time you don't go too far,” she said